epangelias/paracelsus/README.md

 - DDOS
 - PWA msg not shown on ios safari
 - AI make page of all common html elements, let them all be styled by the theme
+- Make the sign up link a link button
+- Make a normal, non accent button.
+Let select box not be accent, same with other clickable inputs